How do you manage stress with diabetes type 2?

 An Ayurvedic Doctor’s quote on diabetes

-Take it from an Ayurvedic doctor, these statistics are real.
+Take it from an Ayurvedic doctorthese statistics are accurate.
 The number of patients visiting the clinic with a stress-related disorder or complication due to diabetes is increasing by the day.

 What’s interesting to note here is that ‘Diabetes and stress is a two-way street‘.
 The stress hormone cortisone raises blood sugar levels.
 And diabetes makes you more vulnerable to stress.

-Ayurveda has always emphasized addressing and correcting any disorder of the mind or the body before it starts impacting other parts.
-That’s why I have drafted this blog for shedding some light on this association and the better ways for management.
+Ayurveda has always emphasized addressing and correcting any disorder of the mind or body before it starts impacting other parts.
+That’s why I have drafted this blog to shed some light on this association and better management methods.

-Let’s start with some modern-day research that highlights the association between diabetes and stress.
+Let’s start with modern-day research highlighting the association between diabetes and stress.

 Also Read: Ayurvedic Moon Milk – An age-old formula for stress